Tar Sands Healing Walk: Background

 The inaugural gatherings was organized by local communities and supported by allies.
 The following years, Keepers of the Athabasca, a collective of First Nations, Metis, Inuit, environmental groups and watershed citizens, became a core supporter.
 Jesse Cardinal of the Kikino Metis Settlement was hired to support the main founders and organizer to coordinate the annual event, which ultimately expanded to include an educational and spiritual camp before and after, including conference and ceremony.
 Over five consecutive years, the Tar Sands Healing Walk brought together hundreds of people to walk in a spiritual gathering to protect culture, environment and climate from the expansion of the tar sands.

 The prayer walk aimed to bring awareness to the impact of the tar sands development.
-"Protests, rallies, marches are all good and necessary, but we felt like people needed something more spiritual, something to strengthen a connection to the land", said organizer Jesse Cardinal (Keepers of the Athabasca).
+"Protests, rallies, marches are all good and necessary, but we felt like people needed something more spiritual, something to strengthen a connection to the land", said organizer Jesse Cardinal.
 It was a reaction to the alleged legislative abuses of indigenous treaty rights.

-Hundreds of people traveled from all over North America and beyond to participate in this annual healing ceremony.
+Hundreds of people traveled from all over North America and beyond to participate.
 The walk took place on the territories of the Cree, Dene and Métis peoples of northern Alberta, where the impacts of tar sands extraction on the land and its inhabitants were significant.

-"This is about building community amongst those who are impacted negatively by the industry and it’s about... those linkages and connections to support each other as we go on our journey," stated Deranger, one of the Healing Walk founders.

 Many people gathered and camped at the Indian Beach Campsite in Anzac, just outside Fort McMurray near the Athabasca Oil Sands, to participate in the walk.
 Native elders from all over North America led people past lakes of tailings, wastewater, and infrastructure of the tar sands industry along the Athabasca River, covering a walking route ranging from 14 to 16 kilometers.
 The 2014 walk was the last official walk.
 "This is the last healing walk in the Athabasca region because it's time to shed light on other communities impacted by tar sands," said Jesse Cardinal, coordinator of Keepers of the Athabasca.
 "In order to stop the destruction, the healing has to start everywhere."